Move Ya Body

-"Move Ya Body" is a song by American musical duo Nina Sky featuring rapper Jabba.
-It was released on April 12, 2004, as the lead single from their debut album, Nina Sky (2004).
+"Move Ya Body" is a song by Puerto Rican musical duo Nina Sky.
+It was released on April 12, 2004, as the lead single from its self-titled debut album (2004).
+The song features guest vocals by American-Jamaican DJ Jabba.
 The song became the duo's only solo single to reach the top 40 of the Billboard Hot 100.
 The song was ranked at number 250 on Blender's "500 Greatest Songs Since You Were Born" and is well known for the use of the recurring ostinato on the bongos known as the "Coolie Dance" riddim.
 This has been the subject and musical motif of many musical samples.

 Background

-Record producer the Jettsonz introduced the girls to Cipha Sounds, a hip hop DJ.
+Record producer the Jettsonz introduced Nina Sky to Cipha Sounds, a hip hop DJ.
 Cipha Sounds was impressed when he heard the girls sing and suggested that they compose a song using the "Coolie Dance" riddim.
 The twins wrote "Move Ya Body" in response, and recorded a demo.
 The demo got them signed as Nina Sky to Next Plateau Entertainment and Universal Records.
-After writing "Move Ya Body", Nina Sky quickly wrote more songs to form their debut album, released in June 2004.
+After writing "Move Ya Body", Nina Sky quickly wrote more songs to form their debut album Nina Sky, released in June 2004.

 Composition

-"Move Ya Body" has a length of three minutes and fifty-four seconds.
-It features a guest appearance by rapper Jabba and was written by Nicole Albino, Natalie Albino, Cordel Burrell, Luis Diaz, Paul George, Curtis Bedeau, Gerald Charles, Brian George, Elijah Wells and Lionel Bermingham while it was produced by Wells and Bermingham.
+"Move Ya Body" has a length of three minutes and fifty-four seconds and was written by Nicole Albino, Natalie Albino, Cordel Burrell, Luis Diaz, Paul George, Curtis Bedeau, Gerald Charles, Brian George, Elijah Wells and Lionel Bermingham while it was produced by Wells and Bermingham.
 It was recorded in 2003 in The Hit Factory studios, located in New York City.
 The song contains lyrics from Lisa Lisa and Cult Jam's song, "Can You Feel the Beat".
 The title of Lisa Lisa and Cult Jam's song was repeated many times during the song.